 These associations act as business agents on behalf of music authors and publishers to license songs, issue performing rights licenses and collect and distribute royalty earnings to songwriters and publishers for performances of each copyrighted material, including broadcasts on radio, television, in a cinema, or on the internet.
-As popularity of songs increase, the task of licensing royalities on a songby song, performance by performance basis would be impossible, and therefore, frequent song users such as radio stations pay these associations a single license fee to use all of the songs available in their catalog.
-The association then pays the publisher or author royalities in proportion to the frequency of the performance.
+As the popularity of songs increase, the task of licensing royalties on a song by song, performance by performance basis would be impossible, and therefore, frequent song users such as radio stations pay these associations a single license fee to use all of the songs available in their catalog.
+The association then pays the publisher or author royalties in proportion to the frequency of the performance.

 Presser/Press Release/Media Release

 A license that grants authorisation from a music publisher or songwriter to reproduce and distribute a song in printed form.

 The artistic director who overseas the creation of an album or other musical recording and is responsible for the overall artistic success of a recording.

 Music Publishers used to mainly deal with the copyrights associated with printing and distributing sheet music.
 These days, in addition to print rights, publishers help musicians with mechanical and synchronisation rights and also collect money on their behalf for publishing-related copyrights.

 A Quick Response (QR) code is a square barcode used to link people to a specific web address.
 Users can scan the barcode with a mobile phone-based QR app and it will take the user straight to the URL.

 This is the process of the artist earning money through sales to pay off a record label’s cash advance.